 A data table is organized by columns and rows, and it contains a number of equal-length rows.
 Elements in each column must have the same data type.

-The data table shown in Figure 23 is produced by the File Reader node, which is one of the many nodes with a black triangle output port for data output.
+The data table shown in Figure 35 is produced by the File Reader node, which is one of the many nodes with a black triangle output port for data output.
 To open the table, right click the node and select the last item File Table in the menu.
 The output table has unique row IDs and column headers.
-The row IDs are automatically created by the reader node, but they can also defined manually.
+The row IDs are automatically created by the reader node, but they can also be defined manually.
 The row IDs and the column headers can therefore be used to identify each data cell in the table.
 Missing values in the data are shown by a question mark.

 In the video Data Table Structure we introduce the data organization and data representation in KNIME Analytics Platform in more detail.